harishsg993010/HawkinsDB/README.md

 Building smarter LLM applications isn't just about better models - it's about better memory.
 HawkinsDB is our take on giving AI systems a more human-like way to store and recall information, inspired by how our own brains work.
 Based on Jeff Hawkins' Thousand Brains Theory, it helps AI models manage complex information in a way that's both powerful and intuitive.

+> 📌 **Note for RAG Users**: If you're specifically looking to implement Retrieval-Augmented Generation (RAG), consider using [HawkinsRAG](https://pypi.org/project/hawkins-rag/0.1.0/) - our dedicated package built on top of HawkinsDB that simplifies RAG implementation with support for 22+ data sources.
+Check out the [documentation](https://github.com/harishsg993010/HawkinsRAG/tree/main/docs) and [examples](https://github.com/harishsg993010/HawkinsRAG/tree/main/examples) for more details.

 ## Why HawkinsDB?

 While vector databases and embeddings have revolutionized AI applications, they often miss the nuanced, multi-dimensional nature of information.
 Here's why we built HawkinsDB: